JensenMcKenzie/JensenMcKenzie/README.md

 # Jensen McKenzie's Projects
 ## Info
-Most of these projects are school related, but each project focuses on a core aspect of each language.
+Each of these projects focuses on a core aspect of a various language.
-Whether that be inheritance, gui development, algorithm deployment, artificial intelligence, or machine learning.
+Whether that be inheritance, GUI development, algorithm deployment, artificial intelligence, or machine learning.
 Each of these projects represents an important idea, all of which I am able to use to develop and distribute anything.
 ## Big Projects